 Jacana Partners is a Pan African private equity firm that invests in emerging entrepreneurs, builds on successful SMEs and delivers sustainable financial and social returns.
 Jacana country coverage started in Kenya but has since expanded to include five more countries which are Tanzania, Uganda, Liberia, Ghana and Sierra Leone.
 The aim of the company is to cover all the countries in sub-Saharan Africa with time.

 6. Adlevo Capital

-Adlevo is a Mauritius based venture capitalist that was founded in the belief that significant development of sub-Saharan Africa can only be driven by application of technology into the business processes across all sectors of the economies.
-This is why the company deals solely with development and exploitation of technology or technology driven processes in Sub-Saharan Africa.
+Adlevo is a Mauritius based venture capitalists in Africa that founded on the belief that significant development of sub-Saharan Africa can only be driven by application of technology into business processes across all sectors of the economies.
+This is why the company deals solely with development and exploitation of technology or technology-driven processes in Sub-Saharan Africa.

 7. Sawari Ventures

-Sawari Ventures is a global venture capital firm that targets entrepreneurs in North Africa and Middle East.
-The firm focuses on early as well as growth stage investing within technologic media, eCommerce, telecommunications and financial services.
+Sawari Ventures is a global venture capital firm that targets entrepreneurs in North Africa and the Middle East.
+The firm focuses on early as well as growth stage investing in technology operated media startups, eCommerce, telecommunications and financial services.
 Even with these sectors, the company specialises in Arabic Website contents, applications, mobile device contents and applications, so-called Software-as-a-Service, and converged services.

 8. Investment AB Kinnevik

 Although based in Sweden, the company has up to 7 percent investment in Africa, which according to the company management is higher than its North American and Asian stakes put together.
 Investment AB Kinnevik has equity in Millicom (which operates in 13 emerging markets, Africa included), and Tele 2 (a major European telecommunications operator).
 Among its African investments is Iroko Partners, which is a Nigerian media and entertainment firm.